 A few unique feature of my practice is I work as a soloist.

 - I am flexible for each nonprofit project I am involved in by scaling or contracting capacity.
-For example, many of my project’s I collaborate with a graphic designer for the front-end.
+For example, on some project’s I collaborate with a graphic designer for the front-end component.

 - Additionally, projects are fixed-prices not estimates.
 You will have 100% clarity and free of risk once we’ve decided on the project goals.

-- Lastly, in an age where customer support is declining or being automated away, I provide personalized support that is responsive, clear and practical.
+- Lastly, in an age where customer support is declining or being automated away, I provide personalized support that is responsive, and frankly a little more caring.

 So, you’ve come here as a problem expert and want it fixed in your CRM.
 I’m passionate about setting you up for success based on where you are at today.
 And frankly, my job isn’t really done until you don’t need me anymore.
 Or not that often anyway!